OpenEVSE/openevse_esp32_firmware/docs/wired-ethernet.md

 ## Compile and Upload

-Firmware can be compiled and uploade using PlatformIO with the `openevse_esp32-gateway-e` environment selected.
+Firmware can be compiled and upload using PlatformIO with the `openevse_esp32-gateway-e` environment selected.
 The `e` environment has been tested to work on hardware Rev.E and Rev.F.
 See note below for older revisions.

 The ESP32-gateway can be connected via micro USB and firmware compiled and uploaded with `$ pio run -e openevse_esp32-gateway-e -t upload`